nescalas/nescala-2023-planning/master-checklist.md

 - [ ] Lock down site and dates.
 Need to coordinate with Typelevel.
 - [ ] Open ticket sales.
 Reserve some tickets for speakers / diversity / sponsors.
 - [ ] Open RFCs.
 (Possibly sequentially, possibly in parallel; work with Typelevel on this.)
+- [ ] Begin to coordinate with ScalaBridge, to see about some subsidized tickets aimed that way.

 # October

 - [ ] Close RFCs.
 - [ ] Start to figure out catering, parties, etc.
+- [ ] Start to figure out videography.
+- [ ] Start to figure out internet access, if that doesn't simply come with the site.

 # November